Forbidden Planet: In popular culture

-Cancelled remake
+Remake

 New Line Cinema had developed a remake with James Cameron, Nelson Gidding, and Stirling Silliphant involved at different times.
 In 2007, DreamWorks set up the project with David Twohy set to direct.
 Warner Bros. re-acquired the rights the following year and on October 31, 2008, J. Michael Straczynski was announced as writing a remake, Joel Silver was to produce.
 Straczynski explained that the original had been his favorite science fiction film, and it gave Silver an idea for the new film that makes it "not a remake", "not a re-imagining", and "not exactly a prequel".
 His vision for the film would not be retro, because when the original was made it was meant to be futuristic.
 Straczynski met with people working in astrophysics, planetary geology, and artificial intelligence to reinterpret the Krell back-story as a film trilogy.
 In March 2009, Straczynski reported that the project was abandoned, and that a new script was requested.

+On November 15, 2024, Brian K. Vaughan was announced to be writing a new screenplay for the remake.